Skip to contents

 Value

-A named list parsed directly from the pipeline JSON output, containing $results (per-image records) and $run (manifest metadata).
+A named list parsed from the pipeline JSON output, containing $results (per-image feature records) and $run (manifest metadata).

 Details